Digit112/Web-Quiz/README.md

 - `question`: A list of question statements which the user can see.
 The first is the primary and the only one which the user will be asked.
 The other questions in the list may be shown as alternative allowable answers if the questions are inverted.
 - `answers`: A list of allowable answers to this question.
 The first answer is considered the primary answer which will be presented to the user as a question if question inversion is enabled.
 If the value is not an array, the value is considered the only valid answer.
 - `hidden-answers`: A string or list of strings which are considered correct, but which will not be shown to the user either in the correct answer list or as a possible correct answer in multiple-choice presentation.
 This is meant to account for slight spelling variations in an answer, for example, "Light-Emitting Diode" and "Light Emitting Diode"
-- `typo-blacklist`: (optional): A list of answers that will be marked correct even if typo forgiveness would normally let them slide.
+- `typo-blacklist`: (optional): A list of answers that will be marked incorrect even if typo forgiveness would normally allow them.
 - `incorrect-answers` (optional): A list of incorrect answers which may be displayed to the user as options in multiple-choice presentation.
+If an incorrect-answer appears

 **The following traits may be inherited:**

 - `case-sensitive` (optional; inherits by default): Whether a response with the same text but wrong letter casing counts as correct.
 By default, inherits from the parent QuestionGroup.
 If inheriting is impossible (because all ancestors also inherit), defaults to `false`.
 - `mode-of-presentation` (optional; inherits by default): Whether this question requires a `verbatim` response from the user, or a `multiple-choice` selection.
 By default, inherits from the parent QuestionGroup.
 If inheriting is impossible (because all ancestors also inherit), defaults to `verbatim`.
 - `max-choices` (optional; inherits by default): How many options should be shown to the user by default in `multiple-choice` presentation.
 Fewer options may be displayed if an insufficient number of incorrect answers can be found by the system.
 By default, inherits from the parent QuestionGroup.
 If inheriting is impossible (because all ancestors also inherit), defaults to `4`.
-- `typo-forgiveness-level` (optional; inherits by default): The level of typo forgiveness, with higher levels being more likely to grade an answer correct despite small errors including insertions, deletions, and substitutions.
+- `typo-forgiveness-level` (optional; inherits by default): The level of typo forgiveness, with higher levels being more likely to grade an answer correct despite small errors.
 Must be one of `"none"`, `"low"`, `"medium"`, or `"high"`.
 If inheriting is impossible (because all ancestors also inherit), defaults to `low`.
-See [link](#typo-forgiveness) for details on this.
+See [Typo Forgiveness](#typo-forgiveness) for details on this.
 - `correct-answer-source` (optional; inherits by default): Where to obtain the correct response to a question which will be shown to the user in multiple-choice mode.
 If `"random"`, chooses a random (non-hidden) answer.
 If `"primary"`, always uses the primary (first) answer.
 If inheriting is impossible (because all ancestors also inherit), defaults to `random`.
 Naturally, this makes no difference unless a questions has multiple answers.

 ### QuestionList